Battle of Talladega: Battle

 On November 9, 1813, Jackson's army arrived outside the village.
 The Red Sticks inflicted 17 casualties on Jackson's forces.
 Jackson inflicted 299 casualties on the Red Sticks and drove them from the field.

 Aftermath

 Casualties for the Creeks numbered about 300 killed and about 110 wounded.
 Jackson's casualties numbered 15 killed and around 85 wounded.
 After the battle, there was a significant lull in the fighting between the Red Sticks and Jackson's army.
 By December, the U.S. force was down to almost 500 because of desertion and enlistments running out.
 In January, in order to support the Georgia militia, Jackson marched toward the village of Emuckfaw with an inexperienced force.
 This move resulted in the battles of Emuckfaw and Enotachopo Creek.
 After these battles Jackson retired to Fort Strother.
 When Jackson received additional reinforcements (some of the regular U.S. troops), he once again went on the offensive and met the Red Sticks at the Battle of Horseshoe Bend.
+Soldiers like Thomas McElderry would go to receive land from friendly natives in return for service after the battle.
+Area around the land given to McElderry later became McElderry Station, Alabama.

+Captain Isaac Baker passed by the battlefield on August 3, 1814, and recorded in his journal, "We saw many of the skeletons still on the field."